alinealhajjah/OIBSIP/CyberSecurity-Task4-NetworkThreatsReport/network_security_threats_report.md

 | **IP Spoofing** | Forging the source IP address in network packets to impersonate another system | Organizations, servers, network infrastructure | **Medium** | **Medium** – Ingress/Egress filtering, source address validation, secure router configuration |
 | **DNS Poisoning** | Corrupting DNS cache records to redirect users to malicious websites | Internet users, organizations, DNS servers | **High** | **Medium** – DNSSEC, secure DNS servers, cache management, regular DNS monitoring |

+---

 ## Conclusion
+there are many types of attacks and each one requers specific ways to stop and mitigate.
+As we see that some of them are related to each other and could aplify the problem. many people and organizations could be at risk because if there is no frequent security checks small problems could turn into huge security breaches.
 ---

 ## References